| It finally happened to

 been what saved the phone.
 This is a very expensive phone and I was already

 bemoaning how I would have to shell out the money to replace it.
+The internet, however, came

 to the rescue and I got a few pointers that I added to what I did to revive